fike/Pragma_header/README.md

-In no event shall Fernando Ike be liable to any party for direct, indirect, special, incidental, or consequential damages, including lost profits, arising out of the use of this software and its documentation, even if Dickson S. Guedes has been advised of the possibility of such damage.
+In no event shall Fernando Ike be liable to any party for direct, indirect, special, incidental, or consequential damages, including lost profits, arising out of the use of this software and its documentation, even if Fernando Ike has been advised of the possibility of such damage.

 Fernando Ike specifically disclaims any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a